 Did you know that taking steps towards an energy efficient home is good for the environment?
 Making improvements on energy inefficient parts of your home, like your attic, can save natural resources, cut down on pollution, and reduce unnecessary energy consumption, as well as the demand for nonrenewable resources.

 Not only is making your Des Moines home more energy efficient good for the environment, but it’s good for your wallet.
-According to the Alliance to Save Energy, the average U.S. household spends $5,550 on energy, and making energy efficient improvements (see below) can save hundreds of dollars.
+According to energystar.gov, the average U.S. household spends $2,060 on energy annually, and making energy efficient improvements (see below) can save hundreds of dollars.

 Get a Home Energy Audit